 Your kids can help carry plate chargers, put down the table clothes, take out the forks, spoons and knives (depending on their age), setting napkins and helping with centerpieces.
 After dinner, they can be in charge of helping bring out the desserts, or just putting away whatever item they helped bring out in the first place.
 Now, depending on how late your family dinner goes and how old they are, they may fall asleep before dinner is over, but it’s definitely still worth playing with them.

 The actual temperature of Thanksgiving can be unpredictable, but as long as it’s not completely freezing outside, outdoor activity can be a welcome break for all involved.
 Grab a soccer ball, some jump rope, and chalk and you will have the perfect formula for at least an hour of outside playtime.
+Ask them to hunt for different sticks, stones, or leaves, and have them build something out of it or use them for some artwork – one of the many STEAM activities they could do.

 This is a perfect way to get your kids-in-residence out and about in the fresh air after a morning of parade-watching.
 Most likely, some of the other adults (and even the teenage kids) will join you so it will be fun bonding for all.